plane-paper/plane-paper/README.md

 - 💡 Currently considering porting all of my websites onto different hosts with React and a better backend messaging system support...
 Open to suggestions and ideas!!
 - 🎮 Avid Minecraft enjoyer and aspiring mod developer, also plays a variety of other games.
+- 🌐 I speak English, Mandarin, and a decent amount of French (6/7 in IB SL French!).
 - 🎧 I __***proudly***__ own 3 pairs of headphones.

 ---